To give a dog a bad-tasting pill, you will have to sometimes get creative.

 And spitting the pill out is difficult when the creamy food sticks to a dog's mouth!

 What creamy foods are we talking about?
-Peanut butter is an option, but make sure it's not one of these varieties which contain xylitol, which is toxic to dogs.
+Peanut butter is an option, but make sure it's not one of these peanut butter varieties that contain xylitol, which is toxic to dogs.

 Cream cheese is another option and for dogs who love pumpkin or dogs who are constipated, plain pumpkin (not the pie variety with all the added spices) can also come handy.